lttng/lttng-docs/contents/understanding-lttng/core-concepts/domain.md

 an event because both domains could have existing events with the same name.

-Some features are not available in all domains.
-Filtering enabled events using custom expressions, for example, is currently not supported in the kernel domain, but support could be added in the future.
+Some features are reserved for some domains.
+Dynamic function entry/return instrumentation, for example, is currently only supported in the kernel domain, but support for other domains could be added in the future.